-For example, let’s type the term “Facebook advertising” into Google and look at Google’s suggestions and more searches related to the topic.
+To illustrate, let’s type the term “Facebook advertising” into Google and look at Google’s suggestions and more searches related to the topic.
 See below:

-Now type each of these keywords into Detailed targeting or, better still, into Facebook’s Audience Insights to check their availability and find newer related interests.
+Next, type each of these keywords into Detailed targeting or, better still, into Facebook’s Audience Insights to check their availability and find newer related interests.